Here is the preview of the coming week on the S&P 500 from Traverse City, Michigan.

-The major indexes, the DJIA, S&P 500, NASDAQ, NYSE and Russell 2000 all appear to be developing downtrends.
+All the major indexes, the DJIA, S&P 500, NASDAQ, NYSE and Russell 2000, dropped lower in the past week, although all also appear to be finding possible support.

 S&P 500 Constituent Charts

-The -2% L indicator did not provide a correct indication in the past week.
+The -2% L indicator did not provide a correct indication in the previous week.

 The -/+90 day indicator that became active on March 14, 2013 has performed as follows to this point in the format: highest close / lowest close / last close.